 On this project, do not locate retaining walls within railroad right-ofway/easement.
 For vertical abutment walls, provide a minimum offset of 5-feet from the wall face to the railroad right-of-way line.
-Walls located within 25 feet of an existing or identified future track shall meet the requirements for Heavy Construction.

 For fill walls, locate wall and/or proposed new right-of-way line to provide a minimum horizontal distance the lesser of: 15 feet or 1.2 times the wall height between the fill face of the wall and the right-of-way line.
 This requirement does not apply to abutment walls of bridges spanning railroad right-of-way.